imsjp/poe-tools/content/docs/pathofbuilding/index.md

 weight: 3
 ---

-Path of Building is a tool that allows Path of Exile players to simulate the skill tree and in-game equipment to evaluate builds.
+Path of Building (PoB) is a tool that allows Path of Exile players to simulate the skill tree and in-game equipment to evaluate builds.

 <!--more-->